bww/structs/README.md

 _Structs_ is a tool for interacting with structured data in shell scripts.
 Structs allows you to parse some JSON, maintain the data structure in memory, and arbitrarily access fields in a natural way.
 There are other ways to accomplish this in shell scripts, but they are mostly pretty clunky.

 ### Define a data structure
 A data structure can be defined via the `set` operation.
-The key for the newly-creaated structure is printed and can be used to fetch data.
+The key for the newly-created structure is printed and can be used to fetch data.

 ```sh
 $ structs set